 What happens is many of these online travel websites charge each person the hotel expense.
 A hotel room may be $199/day if you booked it alone to accommodate 2 people.
 But when it's part of a package, some travel websites bill each person $199/day for the hotel, so you end up paying for a room that's twice the cost.

 - Start tracking online websites for rates on air and hotel at least 3 months in advance.

 If you are tracking prices daily, you will have a better sense of what's a really good deal when you see it.
 You will also see a trend in how prices change for certain days of the week.
 What I've typically found is Wednesday is the best day to book travel online (second best is Tuesday or Thursday).
-You typically get the best rate then.
-Come late Thursday and running into the weekend thru to Monday, many online travel sites appear to increase prices.
-This is probably because most customers find it more convenient to book towards the end of the week and during weekends, or they do their research over the weekend and move ahead and book on Monday.
+You typically get the best rates then.
+Come late Thursday and running into the weekend thru Monday, many online travel sites appear to increase prices.
+This is probably because most people find it more convenient to book towards the end of the week and during weekends, or they do their research over the weekend and move ahead and book on Monday.

 - Check for a promo code or other savings by linking directly from your credit card website.

 Almost every online travel website offers promo codes.
 Simply head over to a online cashback site like Rakuten.com (formerly Ebates.com) or TopCashBack.com and get cashback for your purchases while also see if there are special codes to enter for additional savings.
 Many credit card company's also offer cashback or points for linking to the online travel site directly from its website.
 Of course, you must also use the same credit card to make the purchase.
 So, if you book $500 worth of travel, even a cashback offering of 2% earns you $10 in cashback.
 Not bad!